 The study used a waitlist as an inactive control condition, meaning that it is not possible to rule out whether non-specific factors, such as listening to the voice of a human speaker or changing the soundscapes, may have asserted a therapeutic influence.
 Since meditation has been shown to induce a relaxation response (Carson et al., 2004; Kristeller & Johnson, 2005), an active control group, such as one involving progressive muscle relaxation (PMR) or guided imagery, would have been useful.
 Furthermore, the use of an active control condition exclusively focusing on either mindfulness or nature connectedness would enable the comparative effects of the B-MNCI to be determined.

 This study was also limited by using a relatively brief follow-up assessment period (two weeks).
 This design choice was useful for minimising attrition, but a longer follow-up period (e.g., 3-6 months) would be more consistent with other studies of MBIs and nature connectedness approaches, and would thus make it easier to draw comparisons across intervention types.
-It should also be noted that although well-established psychometric instruments were used, data in this study was collected exclusively via reliance on self-report measures, the order was not randomised and there was no gap between collection of demographic data and the psychometric instruments.
+It should also be noted that although well-established psychometric instruments were used, only a single measure for each construct was used.
+Furthermore, the order of test completion was not random, meaning that there may have been a sequencing effect.
+There may also have been a priming effect as there was no gap between collection of demographic data and completion of the psychometric instruments.
+A more general measure of mental wellbeing could also have been included.
 Finally, as the intervention group consisted of a fairly small sample (N=37), these findings should be treated with some caution, as they may not be generalizable to the larger population.

 Future Research

-Further research is needed to explore how the B-MNCI might be improved.
+Further research is needed to replicate and extend the current findings to wider wellbeing and mental health outcomes.
+Future research should also explore how the B-MNCI might be improved.
 Aspects such as the speed and duration of the audio recording, the choice of wording of the instructions, and the effect of using additional media (such as the inclusion of immersive videos or images) could all be evaluated.
 Furthermore, since different types of natural environments have been observed to produce different degrees of positive change in wellbeing outcomes (Gatersleben & Andrews, 2013), future studies could adapt the proposed intervention to explore the effects of a wider range of natural environments.
 Despite demonstrating positive effects on a non-clinical sample, future research is also needed to explore whether improvements could be observed in a clinical sample.
+Finally, future research could consider the causal mechanisms at work in the intervention, for example the balance and interaction between mindfulness and nature connectedness.

 Conclusions

 The present study is the first to investigate the effects of an online B-MNCI on paranoia and anxiety in a non-clinical sample.
 The B-MNCI led to improvements in paranoia and nature connectedness, which were maintained at a follow-up assessment.
-Although further studies using active control conditions are needed, the intervention is attractive due to its cost effectiveness and accessibility.
-While the causal mechanisms need to be determined, the present study indicates that nature connectedness and mindfulness can work in combination as a route to cultivating positive psychological states.
-The results extend the growing literature on the positive effects of brief, online contemplative interventions for improving psychological well-being.
+Although further studies using active control conditions are needed, the brief intervention is attractive due to its ease of delivery and likely cost effectiveness.
+The present study indicates that nature connectedness and mindfulness can work in combination as a route to cultivating healthy psychological states.
+The results extend the growing literature on the positive effects of brief, online contemplative interventions for improving mental health.
+Finally, in addition to confirming the relevance of approaches based on improving nature connectedness for improving mental health outcomes, the study provides a new approach to bringing about sustained increases in nature connectedness.

 References